International Letters and Cultures, BA

 - Median Salary*: 86280

 * Data obtained from the Occupational Information Network (O*NET) under sponsorship of the U.S. Department of Labor/Employment and Training Administration (USDOL/ETA).

-Study abroad is the perfect transition from the classroom to real life.
-As students become scholars in language and multiple cultures and in how these intertwine, study abroad enables them to become immersed in the language of their choice while taking courses on literature, history, sociology and more.
-Students can gain a deeper insight on how common languages and cultures develop in particular areas of the world through study abroad.
+Studying abroad is the perfect transition from the classroom to real life.
+As students become scholars in language and multiple cultures and how they intertwine, study abroad programs immerse them in the language of their choice while taking courses on literature, history, sociology and more.
+Students can gain a deeper insight on how common languages and cultures develop in particular areas of the world by studying abroad.